 Also, side effects can be different, and harder to see, in children than in adults.
 TDM can help to work out what amount of AED is needed for an individual and check to see if side effects are happening.

-Age can affect how well drugs are metabolised, and this varies from one person to another.
+Age can affect how well drugs are metabolised.
+This varies from one person to another.
 As people get older they may develop other conditions, take other medications, or become more sensitive to the effects of medication.
-Older people may develop memory problems and so may forget to take, not take enough or take too much, AEDs.
+Older people may develop memory problems and so may forget to take AEDs, not take enough or take too much.
 All these things can affect drug concentrations and seizure control.
 TDM can help to work out the best dose to reduce side effects.
 Also, if seizures happen, TDM can help to work out whether this is because they are not taking the medication regularly or because their body is not absorbing it.